apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 ingestion mechanisms.
 The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that the scalability and replication requirements are maintained.

-This service is provided in the `kafka-indexing-service` core extension (see [Including Extensions](../../operations/including-extensions.html)).
+This service is provided in the `druid-kafka-indexing-service` core extension (see [Including Extensions](../../operations/including-extensions.html)).
 Please note that the Kafka indexing service is currently designated as an *experimental feature* and is subject to the usual [experimental caveats](../experimental.html).